Boop189/my-win-utils/README.md

 # winRE-utils
-A handful of usful Utilities used for reverse engineering windows apps.
+A handful of useful Utilities used for reverse engineering windows apps.